Multiple agencies looking for 7-11 robber | Gephardt Daily

 SALT LAKE CITY, Utah, Oct.
 3, 2023 (Gephardt Daily) — Police now believe multiple hold-ups of 7-11 stores in the Salt Lake area are the work of one man.

-The robberies have occurred in the early mornings hours, including several the same day, the Salt Lake County Sheriff’s office said on social media Tuesday.
+The robberies have occurred in the early morning hours, including several the same day, the Salt Lake County Sheriff’s office said on social media Tuesday.

-“This person is believed to be responsible for multiple robberies in Salt Lake City, Murray, Millcreek, Cottonwood Heights and Holladay spanning from 9/12 to to the latest 10/2.”
+“This person is believed to be responsible for multiple robberies in Salt Lake City, Murray, Millcreek, Cottonwood Heights and Holladay spanning from 9/12 to the latest 10/2.”

 Addresses of the robberies include: 780 S 900 W, 4750 S Holladay Blvd., 911 E 3300 S, 5585 S 900 E, and 2289 E 3300 S twice.